loedolff/ecs-primer/README.md

 # Other options

 - use the AWS Cosole UI.
 Click - no problem.
+- https://beta.docker.com/docs/aws/ - "Docker for AWS" (should also check out Docker for Azure)
 - Other solutions to run the same setup... fewer commands?
 How about docker the compose option... but where to run it on the internet?
 - other projects?
 - compare costs